williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 [/api/v1/apps/:aid/credentials/keys/:kid/clone?targetAid=:targetAid API](http://developer.okta.com/docs/api/resources/apps.html#clone-application-key-credential) using the key id you generated.

-- To share the certificate you created across multiple Identity Providers, clone it with the [/api/v1/idps/:id/credentials/keys/:kid/clone?targetIdpId=:targetIdpId API](#top) using the key id you generated.
+- To share the certificate you created across multiple Identity Providers, clone it with the [/api/v1/idps/:id/credentials/keys/:kid/clone?targetIdpId=:targetIdpId API](#top) using the Key Id you generated.

+Be sure to clone the certificate to every app or IdP with which you want to share it.

+If the certificate you cloned from changes, you must repeat the cloning operation for each app or IdP.

 **Important:** Sharing certificates is not a recommended security practice.
 This API is provided to support legacy use cases.

 #### [Step 7 – Upload the new certificate to the ISV](id:step7)

-> After completing step 5, your users cannot access the SAML app until you complete this step.
+> After completing step 5, your users cannot access the SAML app or IdP until you complete this step.

 **Note:** This step cannot be automated.